Rsaz88/Medical-Cost-Prediction-/README.md

-# Medical Cost Prediction Project
+# Medical Cost Prediction Using Machine Learning

 This project was an AI & Datascince exercise of MCIT Future Skills program